 #5 Rocky Mountain National Park

-Where: Northern Colorado
+Where: Estes Park, Colorado

 Rocky Mountain holds over 350 miles of hiking trails through alpine meadows, evergreen forests, and crystal clear mountain lakes.
 The park is situated along the Continental Divide, where rivers on either side head in opposite directions to drain in either the Pacific or Atlantic Oceans.
 Mountain peaks offer even the most seasoned climbers a challenge.
 Elk and Bighorn Sheep are commonly seen throughout the park.